FEAR OF FLYING

 If this is the first time you feel anxious, look around and try to understand what triggered it.

-Does your anxiety begin when have to walk up to the gate desk while others are watching or staring at you?
+Does your anxiety begin when have to walk up to the gate podium?
+You may have a fear of being watched.
 This fear is common and owns the name scopophobia.

 If you think you have this fear, causally look around.
 Count the number of strangers that you believe are staring at you.
 Staring is more of a direct look rather than a glance or looking out the window behind you.